- Introduction

 Q3 - Can I use a diaper pail during winter?

-Ans - Yes, using a diaper pail can help to contain odors and keep your home smelling fresh.
-However, be sure to clean it regularly and ensure it is stored in a cool, dry place to prevent mold and mildew.
+Ans - Yes, using a diaper pail can help to contain odours and keep your home smelling fresh.
+However, be sure to clean it regularly and store it in a cool, dry place to prevent mould and mildew.